cory2067/mongo-ranger/README.md

   - Move forward on an individual field to edit
   - Push i to insert a new document or field
   - Push d to delete a document or field
+  - Push r to reload the current collection

 Options